MicrosoftDocs/learn/learn-pr/quantum/run-quantum-algorithms-quantum-hardware-azure-quantum/includes/4-different-targets-azure-quantum.md

 Azure Quantum offers a variety of quantum solutions.
-At this time, due to the early development of the field, these devices have some limitations and requirements for programs that run on them.
+At this time, due to the early development stage of the field, these devices have some limitations and requirements for programs that run on them.
 The Quantum Development Kit and Azure Quantum take care of these requirements in the background so that your Q# code can run seamlessly on all of the Azure Quantum targets.